RennurApps/AwareIM-resources/README.md

   + [**Tomcat 9** - For Aware IM v6.0+](http://tomcat.apache.org/) - **Latest version v9.0.0.M1** -  Tomcat 8.0.14 32bit installed by default.
     + [**Download Tomcat v9**](https://tomcat.apache.org/download-90.cgi) - 64bit recommended.
 Manual Install.
 Tested and working.
 Don't forget to copy the latest version of **tools.jar** to the C:\Awareim\Tomcat\lib folder to replace the old one.
       + Installation with Aware IM
+        + Java 8 the minimum required version to run Tomcat 9.
         + Windows Based Systems
           + **Installation Steps** - Stop the Aware IM server before updating Tomcat.
 Do **not** delete your current C:\AwareIM\Tomcat folder.
             1. **Extract** the archive and open the folder.